User Guide

 Where To Place Unit Tests

-If you follow the package-by-feature style, it's best to place unit tests in the same directory as the class being tested.
+If you follow the package-by-feature style, it's simplest to place unit tests in the same directory as the class being tested.
 Thus, the benefits of using package-by-feature remain intact.

 Initializing WEB4J Classes